Dash-Dot Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 • Skipping quarantine.
 Always quarantine new arrivals for 2 to 4 weeks before introducing them to an established community tank.
 This is the single best way to prevent disease outbreaks.

 • Feeding oversized foods.
 Their mouths are tiny.
-Standard pellets and large flake pieces can be difficult for them to eat.
+Standard pellets and large flake pieces is difficult for them to eat.
 Crush flakes and use micro pellets designed for nano fish.

 Where to Buy